EpsilonSolutions/netscaler-command-reference/docs/vpn/vpn-vserver/vpn-vserver.md

 <b>maxAAAUsers</b>
 Maximum number of concurrent user sessions allowed on this virtual server.
 The actual number of users allowed to log on to this virtual server depends on the total number of user licenses.
+Minimum value: 0

 <b>icaOnly</b>
-User can log on in Basic mode only, through either Citrix Receiver or a browser.
-Users are not allowed to connect by using the NetScaler Gateway Plug-in.
+- When set to ON, it implies Basic mode where the user can log on using either Citrix Receiver or a browser and get access to the published apps configured at the XenApp/XenDEsktop environment pointed out by the WIHome parameter.
+Users are not allowed to connect using the NetScaler Gateway Plug-in and end point scans cannot be configured.
+Number of users that can log in and access the apps are not limited by the license in this mode.
+- When set to OFF, it implies Smart Access mode where the user can log on using either Citrix Receiver or a browser or a NetScaler Gateway Plug-in.
+The admin can configure end point scans to be run on the client systems and then use the results to control access to the published apps.
+In this mode, the client can connect to the gateway in other client modes namely VPN and CVPN.
+Number of users that can log in and access the resources are limited by the CCU licenses in this mode.
 Possible values: ON, OFF
 Default value: OFF